MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 ### Back up the current configuration

-Before you start the import process, it's is recommended to back up the default/current configuration.
+Before you start the import process, it's recommended to back up the default or current configuration.

 1. Create a backup directory: